kiran-ab01/AWS_solution-architect/README.md

 to create placemnt group-> network & security->placment group-> create placment group->name->select placmnet strategy->select sprade level->and create
 while creating new instance in advance setting.

+# EC2 Hibernate
+while creating an instance in advance setting we can enable hibernate behaviour->ebs volume must be encrypte. uptime-> we can get the information about how many mints inntance is up in cmd. if we add hibernate to the instance and start and stop the instance it will calculate the instance time by adding all.

+#